 Messenger customizations are a group of features we released during the holidays in 2015 to allow our users to make their conversations more personal.
 People can now change the color of text bubbles, set a new emoji for the hot like button, and give each others nicknames.

-We looked for simple ways to bring value and delight, and our users' response has been ovewhelmingly positive.
+We looked for simple ways to bring value and delight, and our users' response has been overwhelmingly positive.
 People love making their Messenger unique with colors and emoji, and showing someone that they care about them with a cute or funny nickname.

 Hello by Messenger is a new app built just for Android that connects with Facebook to make your calling experience more useful and personal.
 With Hello, you can see who's calling, block unwanted calls, and search for people and places on Facebook.